Will the Hornets cover the spread vs. the Heat? Promo Codes, Betting Trends, Records ATS

 Hornets vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat (12-10) visit the Charlotte Hornets (7-13) in a matchup of Southeast Division teams at Spectrum Center, beginning at 7:00 PM ET on Monday, December 11, 2023.
-The Heat are 3.5-point favorites in the game, the second matchup between the squads this season.
-The matchup's point total is 220.5.
+The Miami Heat (13-10) host the Charlotte Hornets (7-14) in a matchup of Southeast Division teams at Kaseya Center, starting at 7:30 PM ET on Wednesday, December 13, 2023.
+The Hornets are 7.5-point underdogs in the game, the third matchup between the squads this season.
+The matchup has an over/under of 224.5 points.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!